-Paul is Chair of the ACT Finance and Investments Committee as well as being a Non-Executive Director of Andrews Property Group.
+Paul is the Chair of ACT as well as being a Non-Executive Director of Andrews Property Group.

 Paul has spent most of his working career with PwC, the international accounting firm, the last 20 years or so as a Partner, based mainly in Bristol but for a time in New York.
 Paul is no stranger to ACT as he has provided audit and accountancy services to the business.

 Paul has a number of Directorships/Trustee roles in the charity world.
 He is Treasurer of the Friends of Somerset Churches and Treasurer of the PCC in his local village of East Pennard, where his wife is Church Warden and organist.
 He also sits on the Parish Council.
 Paul also Chairs or is a member of a number of Audit Committees and Remuneration Committees in the commercial world and in the not for profit sector.